Our Lady of Mercy Academy (New Jersey): Description

 The school colors are green and gold; Green represents hope; gold represents victory.
 The school motto is "Knowledge and Truth".
 The school crest features a lamp for knowledge, a globe for truth, a cross for Christianity, an open book "of life" and an "M" for the Blessed Mother.
 The school is inspired by the vision of Saint Mary Joseph Rossello, who educated young girls in the 19th century.
 The school's community service club is named in her honor.
 OLMA is a sister school to St. Augustine College Preparatory School, the all-boys college prep school in Southern New Jersey, with which they share certain amenities such as busing and use of sports fields.

 Each year, students, faculty, staff, family, friends, and alumni gather for the traditional Communion Breakfast, a Mass followed by a brunch.
 On October 2, 2011, this event kicked off OLMA's year-long 50th anniversary celebration, and featured as guest speaker Theresa Grentz of collegiate basketball fame.

 Athletics

-The Our Lady of Mercy Academy Villagers compete in the National Division of the Cape-Atlantic League, an athletic conference comprised of public and private high schools located in Atlantic, Cape May, Cumberland and Gloucester counties that operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
+The Our Lady of Mercy Academy Villagers compete in the National Division of the Cape-Atlantic League, an athletic conference comprising public and private high schools located in Atlantic, Cape May, Cumberland and Gloucester counties that operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 216 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Non-Public B for most athletic competition purposes, which included schools with an enrollment of 77 to 366 students in that grade range (equivalent to Group I for public schools).